SybelBlue/slides/sketch.md

 Physics
 + Elegant, Powerful
-- Narrow Use, Static
+- Narrow Use, Capitalist

 Biology
-+ Names for Everything
++ Taxonomy and Names for Everything
-+ Intricate Diagrams
-- Names for Everything
+- Taxonomy and Names for Everything
-- Intricate Diagrams

 Chemistry
 + Functional Groups, Building Blocks